Goldfreeze – Beyond an Ethical Statement

 All of our business partners must adhere to the laws of their nation regarding the protection and preservation

 standards as required.
-As a business we are commited to support UN SDG numbers 12 and 13 concering
+As a business we are commited to support UN SDG's concering

 responsible production and climate action.
 We have established a Sustainability Mark for our clothing to

-identify to custiomers and stakeholders our commitment to product sustainability from fibre to end of life disposal
+identify to customers and stakeholders our commitment to product sustainability from fibre to end of life disposal

 All of our business partners must agree: